Surface to Seafloor: A Generative AI Framework for Decoding the Ocean Interior State: Results

 We show the heat fluxes as a function of latitude at various depths (in each column) in Figure \ref{fig:avg_hf} for the highest resolution SSH.
 The ``ground truth`` results are the blue lines, and the generative AI results with 100 samples are shown as ribbon plots that capture the $0.6, 0.7, 0.8, 0.9$ quantiles from darker to lighter shadings of red.
 The top row is the vertical heat flux, and the bottom row is the meridional heat flux, both as a function of latitude.
 Generally, we see that the generative model predicts the heat flux well for all cases, with the ribbons increasing in relative size with depth: the meridional heat flux at the lowest shown depth is not (relatively) as well constrained.

-We also calculate the eddy heat fluxes as a function of SSH resolution at a $400$ meter depth in Figure \ref{fig:avg_hf}.
+We also calculate the eddy heat fluxes as a function of SSH resolution at a $400$ meter depth in Figure \ref{fig:avg_hf_degrade}.
 Similar to the previous plot, the top row is the vertical heat flux, the bottom row is the meridional heat flux, the ``ground truth'' results are the blue lines, and the generative AI results with 100 samples are shown as a ribbon with $0.6, 0.7, 0.8, 0.9$ quantiles from darker to lighter shadings of red.
 The heat flux prediction grows in uncertainty as we coarse-grain the sea surface height.
 The loss of information here is understood upon examining the first column of Figure \ref{fig:predict_coarse_grain_V}.
 As the sea surface height (SSH) field is increasingly coarse-grained, we lose precise information about the location of the jet separation point — the region where the western boundary current detaches from the wall and begins to meander eastward.
 This separation point is critical in organizing mesoscale eddy activity and lateral heat transport.
 When spatial detail in the SSH is removed, the model can no longer resolve where the jet begins to meander, leading to increased uncertainty in the predicted eddy heat fluxes, particularly in the downstream region where the current interacts with ambient stratification.
+The ability of the generative model to produce plausible eddy fluxes in the ill-posed regime is another feature of generative models: a deterministic model would be relegated to making an approximation of the form $\mathbb{E}[v T] \approx \mathbb{E}[v] \mathbb{E}[T]$ where the expected value on the right hand-side is the output of the deterministic model's prediction for $v$ and $T$.
+This occurs for the same reason mentioned prior that a traditional machine learning model can (at best) produce the ensemble mean of what a generative model can produce.